Airlines warn travel chaos could mean fans miss World Cup games

-"The problem is going to be that you're not going to have a place to land the plane, so you're going to spend three hours flying in circles," said Brazilian German Efromovich, who controls Colombian airline Avianca AVT_p.CN (AVH.N), at an air show in Santiago on Thursday.
+"The problem is going to be that you're not going to have a place to land the plane, so you're going to spend three hours flying in circles," said Brazilian German Efromovich, who controls Colombian airline Avianca , at an air show in Santiago on Thursday.

 "And then you fly to another city 300 kilometers away and put the passengers on a bus and they arrive to the game after it's over."